 - Contractors must provide Ryman evidence that they have a current and acceptable Health and Safety Management System in place.
-This can include SiteWise 'Green', or approved other (ISO, IMPAC, ISN, SHE) - Contractors must provide Ryman a Site-Specific Safety Plan (SSSP) and a Covid Contractor Management Plan for the site team to review and approve prior to any work commencement on site.
-These documents will be reviewed and approved by the Project Manager prior to work commencing.
-Contractors who engage in Subcontractors must have a SSSP between the Contractor and Subcontractor which will be reviewed by Ryman prior to the Subcontractor starting works. - Contractor workers must complete the Ryman site induction prior to starting work - Contractor workers must sign in to site every day that they are on site.
-If there are any pandemic procedures or records to complete, these will occur at the entry point to the location - Contractors must participate in the Ryman Review of Health and Safety Performance, against the agreed standards and activities, at the end of the contract or other defined timeframes
+This can include SiteWise 'Green', or approved other (ISO, IMPAC, ISN, SHE) - Contractors must provide Ryman a Site-Specific Safety Plan (SSSP) for the site team to review and approve prior to any work commencement on site.
+These documents will be reviewed using this form and approved by the Project Manager prior to work commencing.
+The Ryman Contractor Resources page contains the contractor engagement pack which can be used to details the requirements of the provided SSSP - Contractors who engage in Subcontractors must have a SSSP between the Contractor and Subcontractor which must be available for review on request from Ryman. - Upon completion of contracted works or other defined timeframe, contractors may be subjected and required to participate in a review of there health and safety performance.

-The general Ryman Construction process for engaging and working with contractors is detailed as below.
+The general Ryman Construction process for engaging and working with contractors can be found here.
+Additional information/ detail can be found below for certain sections pertaining to the link.

-8.1 Scope the work
+Scope the work